Guest Post: How Data is Transforming Event Planning

-More than 87% of consumers’ purchases are now influenced by events, according to an article on Inc. This gives the events industry the necessary motivation to further understand customers’ behaviors and preferences through collecting data during events.
+Recent studies have shown that more than 87% of consumers’ purchases are now influenced by events.
+This gives the events industry the necessary motivation to further understand customers’ behaviors and preferences through collecting data during events.
 But amassing all that data would be a waste if you don’t have the capacity to analyze and gain insights from it – this is where analytics becomes important.

 As it is, data remains scattered across a variety of different tools that event planners and managers use, and consolidating these into a single platform is a huge challenge.
 In fact, Verizon Connect highlights how data is only useful if you are able to analyze and apply it to your context.
 Firmly grasping all the data generated and using analytics to make sense of it is at the heart of how data is reshaping events planning and management today.
 While the integration of data and leveraging them into insights is challenging, it’s far from impossible.

 Data has unlocked a new horizon of understanding consumer behaviors and preferences like never before, here’s how:

 We have entered the age of personalization, and it has moved well past putting attendees’ names on invites.
 Today, data has made it possible for marketers and event organizers to create targeted and segmented campaigns that are highly relevant to customers.
 User-generated content is what drives event invites up and getting a relevant message across to users is what jumpstarts the conversation.
 Leveraging data from their online preferences, planners can now market your event on Twitter, Facebook or WhatsApp.